KiCad/kicad-source-mirror/Documentation/development/road-map-r5.md

 Provide quality circuit simulation capabilities similar to commercial products.

 **Task:**
-- Evaluate and select simulation library (spice, gnucap, qucs, etc).
+- Evaluate and select simulation library (ngspice, gnucap, qucs, etc).
 - Evaluate and select plotting library with wxWidgets support.
 - Confirm current spice netlist export is up to the task and add missing support for simulations.